-There are several symptoms of an allergic reactions in dogs that you should be on the lookout for if your canine is showing resistance to a certain dog food type.
+There are several symptoms of allergic reactions in dogs that you should be on the lookout for if your canine is resistant to a certain dog food type.

 They also might start sneezing, scratching, have itchy ears (if they start rubbing their ears against hard surfaces, that’s a sign of itching or infection), chronic ear infections, watering eyes, reddened eyes, or swollen paws.

 Dogs having an allergic reaction can lose hair or develop scabs on their skin.
 They also may start snoring, which is a sign of throat inflammation.
 A dog having an allergic reaction can also have more severe symptoms such as vomiting, diarrhea, and dizziness.

-In order to find out what your dog is allergic to, your vet may decide to use a process of elimination diet that results in your dog being put on hypoallergenic dog food diet.
+To find out what your dog is allergic to, your vet may decide to use a process of elimination diet that results in your dog being put on a hypoallergenic dog food diet.

 After the elimination diet, if the problem is solved, it’s an easy solution.
 If there’s still some mystery as to what exactly is causing these allergic problems, your vet will probably choose to have your dog placed on a hypoallergenic canine diet that will eliminate those medical problems from his or her diet.

-A pet on hypoallergenic dog food doesn’t have to no longer eat what he or she wants.
+A pet on hypoallergenic dog food doesn’t have to any longer eat what he or she wants.
 Hypoallergenic dog foods don’t mean the end of all fun or mealtime enjoyment.

 In the next section, we’ll discuss dog nutrition guidelines—who implemented them, why, and how you can use them to select the best dog food for your pet.

 The American Association of Feed Control Officials is a nonprofit organization dedicated to setting dog food nutrition guidelines and lobbying the FDA to enforce companies’ adherence to them.

 Dog food is not immune to its share of charlatans.
 There are dog food companies out there that attempt to advertise their pet food as something that it’s not.

 The AAFCO is joined by another organization, the American Animal Hospital Association (AAHA), which assists in organizing the nutritional guidelines of dogs and cats.
 Both organizations aim to improve food safety and nutrition for pets.

 You need to feed your dog a balanced diet, and these organizations provide the know-how and regulatory advising necessary to make sure you have food that can do that in the first place.

-Below, we’ve listed these AAFCO requirements for you to observe and remember when searching for best food for dogs.
+Below, we’ve listed these AAFCO requirements for you to observe and remember when searching for the best food for dogs.

 Puppy food guidelines